awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 + Changing the automated snapshot hour
 + If your domain has dedicated master nodes, changing data instance count

-Exceptions exist\.
-For example, if you have not reconfigured your domain since the launch of three Availability Zone support, Amazon ES might perform a one\-time blue/green deployment to redistribute your dedicated master nodes across Availability Zones\.
+There are some exceptions\.
+For example, if you haven't reconfigured your domain since the launch of three Availability Zone support, Amazon ES might perform a one\-time blue/green deployment to redistribute your dedicated master nodes across Availability Zones\.

 If you initiate a configuration change, the domain state changes to **Processing**\.
 During certain [service software updates](#es-service-software), the state remains **Active**\.
 In both cases, you can review the cluster health and Amazon CloudWatch metrics and see that the number of nodes in the cluster temporarily increases—often doubling—while the domain update occurs\.
 In the following illustration, you can see the number of nodes doubling from 11 to 22 during a configuration change and returning to 11 when the update is complete\.

 ![\[Number of nodes doubling from 11 to 22 during a domain configuration change.\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/NodesDoubled.png)

-This temporary increase can strain the cluster's [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), which suddenly have many more nodes to manage\.
-It is important to maintain sufficient capacity on dedicated master nodes to handle the overhead that is associated with these blue/green deployments\.
+This temporary increase can strain the cluster's [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), which suddenly might have many more nodes to manage\.
+It's important to maintain sufficient capacity on dedicated master nodes to handle the overhead that is associated with these blue/green deployments\.

 **Important**
 You do *not* incur any additional charges during configuration changes and service maintenance\.
 You are billed only for the number of nodes that you request for your cluster\.
 For specifics, see [Charges for Configuration Changes](#es-managedomains-config-charges)\.